 The SDK provides five storage options: Key-Value, Vector, Database (SQL), Object (S3), and Stream.
-Built-in services (KV, Vector, Stream) are accessed through the agent context (ctx.*), while Database and Object storage use Bun's native APIs (sql, s3).
+KV, Vector, and Stream are built into the runtime and are available as ctx.* in agents and c.var.* in routes.
+Database and Object storage use Bun's native APIs (sql, s3) instead.

 Key-Value Storage